anywhichway/dot-async-data/README.md

 ```

 To maintain isomorphism and keep our own build process simple, the use of JavaScript modules using `import/export` is not yet supported.
 The [esm](https://www.npmjs.com/package/esm) module is
-a dependency for NoeJS and if you wish to mix and match start your application with the command `node -r esm <your file>`.
+a dependency for the NodeJS version.
+If you wish to mix and match, start your application with the command `node -r esm <your file>`.

 See the files `test/index.html` and `test/index.js` for basic examples while we enhance the documentation.